 - You design then goes into another oven for 24 hours.

 - The bronze is infused into the design and hardens.

 - Supports are then removed and the model is given its finish.

-The process has a minimum detail level of 1mm.
+The process has a minimum detail level of 1 mm.
 Because the model is fragile during production you can not make very thin walls.
-A 3mm wall thickness is advised.
+A 3 mm wall thickness is advised.
 In some cases you can make thinner walls but only if this does not cause the model to collapse on itself during production.
-So if we were to give TomyTones a hat the rim might be as thin as 1mm.
-But, his neck could never be that thin because it would break off.
 We have a basic design guide with some design rules for you here.

-If you need any help or advice you can email contact (@) i.materialise.com.
+If you need any help or advice you can email email@example.com.

 Stainless Steel 3D printing is still a very new and very experimental process still in development.
 Sometimes models may warp or bend in the ovens.
 This means that the dimensional accuracy of the process will vary somewhat.
 High levels of precision required for mechanical and engineering uses are difficult to achieve consistently.
 Color differences between models have also known to occur.